markfront/SinglePageFullHtml/README.md

  3. Find the python script included in src/main/python/OpenAndSavePath.py

  4. Run the jar in command line like:
     ```
-    $> cd ~/git/SinglePageFullHtml
     $> java -jar .target/SinglePageFullHtml-1.0-SNAPSHOT.jar <page_url> <download_dir> <python_script_path>
     ```
  5. Note: the hashcode of the page url string is used to name generate files:
     - The page saved by Firefox has a name like "P-470668507.html" and the resources are saved in folder named "P-470668507_files".
 Here "-470668507" is the hashCode() of the page url string.

     - The final single big fat html will have a name like "FP-470668507.html", where the file size can be 10 times as "P-470668507.html" after embedding the resources.

  ## To-Do